 What About Palm Oil?

-Palm oil is not a seed oil; it is sourced from the fruit of the palm tree and contains about 10% linoleic acid.
+Palm oil is not on the list of seed oils; it is sourced from the fruit of the palm tree and contains about 10% linoleic acid.

 Tip: It’s best to avoid it if you can, but if you don’t have another option, it’s still better than seed oils.